YucciGG/StormcrownVR/README.md

 - **Immersion:** Prioritizing VR-friendly mods that enhance immersion by allowing interactions with in-game objects.
 An example of a non VR-friendly mod would be a city mod that adds a bunch of static food and cups on a table for example.
 In Stormcrown I want the world to be interactive.
 If I see a cup on a table, I should be able to pick it up.

-- **Customizability:** Offering flexibility with two pre-configured profiles: ENB and Community Shaders.
-Additionally, the modlist is designed to be easily customizable.
+- **Customizability:** The modlist is designed to be easily customizable.
 Don't like a particular mod?
 Disable it.
 Have a suggestion for an addition?
 Feel free to recommend it for consideration.

 ## Notable Mods